Question: Why do we need this?

 Or most smart phones can also take a picture of your signed document that you can email to us.
 Send each page one at a time but we need all the pages.

-We should not need any more paperwork for this.
-Your assurance that you meet whatever criteria that a Seller has set is all we should need.
+We should not need any more paperwork than this.
+Your verbal assurance that you meet whatever criteria that a Seller has set such as skill set or financial capacity to complete a purchase is all we should need.

 The form also has paragraphs addressing dual agency.
-Dual Agency can lead to conflicts of interest and they say more lawyer lose their licences through dual agency than through dipping into their trust funds.
+Dual Agency can lead to conflicts of interest and they say more lawyers lose their licenses through dual agency than through dipping into their trust funds.

-Unlike Realtors and their contractual offers, business brokers do not deal in contracts.
-I will guide you and the seller toward a non-binding handshake agreement on commercial terms.
+Unlike Realtors and their signed contractual offers, business brokers do not deal in contracts.
+I will guide you and the seller toward a non-binding handshake agreement on the commercial terms.

 Then he will take the accountant’s advice and the letter of intent to his lawyer to be drawn up into a formal purchase contract for review by the Seller’s lawyer.